 The Issuer and the Group aim at all times to comply with all regulatory capital requirements and to ensure that the Issuer and the Group respectively have sufficient capital to cover the current and future risk inherent in their business and to support its future development.
-Failure to maintain adequate levels of capital and meet minimum regulatory requirements may threaten the viability of the Group and/or the Issuer and may trigger actions by management (under management's recovery plan for the purposes of the BRRD) or the resolution authority (under relevant provisions of the BRRD) to restore the Group to viability which may impact on the Group or the Issuer's operations and/or results from financial operations.
+Failure to maintain adequate levels of capital and meet minimum regulatory requirements may threaten the viability of the Group and/or the Issuer and may trigger actions by management (under management's recovery plan for the purposes of BRRD) or the resolution authority (under relevant provisions of BRRD) to restore the Group to viability which may impact on the Group or the Issuer's operations and/or results from financial operations.
 A lack of sufficient capital to conduct its business activities or meet its minimum capital requirements could ultimately lead to the resolution and/or insolvency of the Group.

-The Issuer is subject to minimum capital requirements as set out in CRD IV.
-The Issuer's minimum CET1 requirement is 8 per cent. comprising a Pillar 1 requirement of 4.5 per cent. a CCB of 2.5 per cent. and a CCyb of 1 per cent.
+The Issuer is subject to minimum capital requirements as set out in CRD.
+The Issuer's minimum capital requirement is 10.5 per cent. comprising a Pillar 1 requirement of 8.0 per cent. and a CCB of 2.5 per cent.

-The Group is subject to minimum capital requirements as set out in CRD IV and implemented under the SSM.
-The Group's minimum CET1 requirements are now 11.55 per cent. comprising a Pillar 1 requirement of 4.5 per cent., Pillar 2 requirement of 3.15 per cent., CCB of 2.5 per cent., an O-SII buffer of 0.5 per cent., and a CCyB of 0.9 per cent. (in respect of the 1 per cent.
-CCyB buffer requirement applied to both Irish and UK exposures).
-In December 2019 the Group received the SREP for 2020, which includes a reduction in the Pillar 2 requirement to 3.0 per cent. and results in a minimum CET1 requirement of 11.9 per cent., given the increase in O-SII buffer to 1 per cent. in 2020.
+The Group is subject to minimum capital requirements as set out in CRD, and implemented under the SSM.
+The Group's minimum capital requirements for 2020 are currently set at 14.50 per cent., comprising a Pillar 1 requirement of 8.00 per cent., Pillar 2 requirement ("P2R") of 3.00 per cent. (of which 1.69 per cent. must be held in CET1), a CCB of 2.50 per cent., and an Other Systemically Important Institutions ("O-SII") buffer of 1.00 per cent.
+These requirements reflect the recent reduction in the CCyb to zero per cent. by both the Central Bank and Bank of England as part of a suite of measures to support the financial sector through the current COVID-19 pandemic.